-1.1 These are the terms of conditions of sale (the “Terms and Conditions”) of Greengage Lighting Ltd (the “Company”) that apply to all sales of any Products (as defined below) by the Company to any customer (a “Customer”).
+1.1 These are the terms of conditions of sale (the “Terms and Conditions”) of Greengage Agritech Ltd (the “Company”) that apply to all sales of any Products (as defined below) by the Company to any customer (a “Customer”).

 1.2 In these Terms and Conditions, the following terms shall have the following meanings: